Mat0u5/LifeSeries-docs/docs/commands/detailed/society.md

 ::: info Availability
 These commands are only available when the **Secret Society has been enabled** in the config.<br>
-It is enabled by default in Past Life.
+It is enabled by default in Past Life.<br>
+For more information, see the [Secret Society Overview](/features/secret-society).
 :::

 ---